silitics/rugpi/www/docs/bakery/devices/raspberry-pi.md

 # Raspberry Pi

-In principle, Rugpi supports all Raspberry Pi models.
+In principle, Rugix Bakery supports all Raspberry Pi models.

 Here is an overview over all the supported Raspberry Pi models: